TITLE 89: SOCIAL SERVICES

 A) The participant who receives a score of 21 or higher shall be considered cognitively intact and zero points shall be added to the Part A, Level of Impairment, score on the Determination of Need assessment tool.

-C) Ten additional points shall be added to the Part A, Level of Impairment, score on the Determination of Need assessment tool for the participant who meets the following 3 criteria:
+C) Ten additional points shall be added to the Part A, Level of Impairment, score on the Determination of Need assessment tool for the participant who meets the following three criteria:

 i) Participant has been adjudicated disabled or incompetent by a Probate Court judge or judge assigned to render a decision on such matters in a court of competent jurisdiction;

-ii) a physician or psychiatrist licensed by the State of Illinois has certified that, in his/her professional judgement, the participant suffers from Alzheimer's disease, organic brain syndrome, or dementia; and
+ii) a physician or psychiatrist licensed by the State of Illinois has certified that, in their professional judgement, the participant suffers from Alzheimer's disease, organic brain syndrome, or dementia; and

-iii) a physician or psychiatrist licensed by the State of Illinois has certified that, in his/her professional judgement, the participant requires 24-hour home and community-based services to remain in the home.
+iii) a physician or psychiatrist licensed by the State of Illinois has certified that, in their professional judgement, the participant requires 24-hour home and community-based services to remain in the home.

 2) The Determination of Need assessment tool measures the participant's ability to perform the following activities of daily living (ADLs) and instrumental activities of daily living (IADLs):